Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 The college expects that students and employees report positive cases or possible exposure to COVID-19 use the COVID Report form or one of the following methods:

-When a positive case is identified on campus, the Dean of Student Services and Director of Human Resources conduct contact tracing and notify all impacted parties.
+When a positive case is identified at a SCC location, the Dean of Student Services and Director of Human Resources conduct contact tracing and notify all impacted parties.
 The affected classroom or building space is closed until the area is deep cleaned and fully sanitized.

 Academic Support Services: